matt328/triton/design/imgui.md

 # Debug/Editor Gui Design

+## Gizmo System

+- Injectable Component Requirements
+  - Add/Remove debug shapes
+    - Add shapes with a tag, so we can clear and/or toggle all shapes with by tags
+  - Add a gizmo to a given entity with a transform component
+  - Label vertices, lines and triangles

 ## ImGui Current Use

 - ImGuiHelper - just initializes and tears down imgui statically, has no actual behavor beyond that.